bartvanhoey/AbpApiConsumedByXamarin/AbpIo/ConsumeAbpFrameworkApiFromXamarinForms.md

 ### Add Xamarin client IdentityServer configuration

-In the CreateClientAsync method in class IdentityServerDataSeedContributor of the XamarinBookStoreApi.Domain project
+In the CreateClientAsync method in class IdentityServerDataSeedContributor of the XamarinBookStoreApi.Domain project.

 ```csharp
   // Xamarin Client